 Many of us, including me have spent a long time in this new way of life and you get used to it.
 We don’t know any other way because we don’t need to though we do realise it’s not the best thing for us but we can’t help ourselves because it’s fun.
 In this digital age there are so many other things to be doing than walking around supermarkets and actually buying food, so many better things to be doing than going for a walk in the pouring rain and getting soaked.

 Turning my own life around wasn’t actually that hard it just took time for me to figure out the way I wanted to live it and what choices were right for me.
 I’m still learning but enjoying the journey for what it is.

 What frustrated me for a long time and what made me feel isolated was that every health guru I spoke to or every set of experts seemed convinced that there is only one way to become healthy and that involved eating around ten tons of fibre and a gallon of water every hour.
 Not exactly the most exciting thing in my view and deep down I never felt I could stick to this very rigid view of what being healthy is and how it brings about weight loss.

 Improved my knowledge

-As a quick side note this is part of the reason I went and got a degree and did ‘A’ levels in this field.
+As a quick side note this is part of the reason I went and got a degree and lots of wider education in this field.
 I like to know how things work and I had this burning desire to understand the body well enough to decide for myself how to make my body and my lifestyle work for me.
 I’m glad I did because now I have many years of experience behind me that has made me a lot more confident in blazing my own trail.
 I am now at a point where I can explain the reasons behind what I see and feel which is very comforting.